Esri/solutions-widgets-wpf/source/AirCraftRouteGenerationLineAddin/Readme.md

 ### Services

-* A service is required and is provided by AGI: [Aircraft Route Generation Line](http://ec2-107-20-210-202.compute-1.amazonaws.com:6080/arcgis/rest/services/STKServer/AircraftRouteGenerationToLine/GPServer/Aircraft%20Route%20Generation%20To%20Line)
+* A web service is required: Aircraft Route Generation Line.
+See the source for more information.
-* If this service is not available please contact Todd Smith at AGI: tsmith@agi.com

 ## Resources